Electromagnetism as Space-Time Pseudo-Curvature: Novel Predictions and Implications

 \section{Novel Predictions and Implications}

-In the previous section, we used the pseudo-curvature framework to derive some results known in the context of Maxwell's theory: Coulomb's Law, Larmor Precession, and electromagnetic waves (ripples in the fabric of spacetime).
-In this section, we extend these results by predicting effects that go beyond the scope of classical electromagnetic theory and quantum electrodynamics (QED), specifically electric time dilation/contraction and length contraction/dilation induced by electric fields.
+In the previous section, we used the pseudo-curvature framework to derive some known results in the context of Maxwell's theory: Coulomb's Law and Larmor Precession, we extend these results by predicting effects beyond the scope of classical electromagnetic theory and quantum electrodynamics (QED), specifically electric time dilation/contraction and length contraction/dilation induced by electric fields.